2013 International Bridge Building Specifications

 The bridge (see Figure 1) must span a gap (S) of 300. mm,

-200 mm above the support surfaces, no wider (W) than 80 mm and
+than 150. mm above the upper support surface, and no wider (W)

-no narrower than 25 mm at the loading surface.
+than 80. mm at the loading surface.
 No part of the bridge may

 The bridge must be constructed to provide a horizontal support for the